VKCOM/vk-php-sdk/README.md

 CallbackApi handler will wait for event notifications form VK.
 Once an event has occurred, you will be notified of it and will be able to handle it.
 More information [here](https://vk.com/dev/callback_api).

-To start using Callback API you need to configure it under the "Manage community" tab on your community page.
+To start using Callback API you need to configure it under the "Manage community" tab of your community page.

 The first step is confirming your domain.
 VK sends a request to your server with the event type **confirmation** and you need to send back a confirmation string.
 For other types of events you need to send back `ok` string.